• Skip to primary navigation

 Bing Leads the Stars

 The first few editions of the tournament we now call the Pebble Beach Pro-Am didn’t actually take place at Pebble Beach.
-The tournament began life in 1937 as the Bing Crosby Pro-Am and was an immediate hit thanks to the star pulling power of its host, Bing Crosby.
+The tournament began life in 1937 as the Bing Crosby Pro-Am and was an immediate hit thanks to the star appeal of its host, Bing Crosby.

 There were very few people more famous or celebrated in the whole world than Bing Crosby back then.
-Such was his pulling power that he was able to attract several of the best players in the world and many other big stars to the inaugural edition which was known as the Crosby Clambake and was won by Sam Snead, the man who still holds the record for the highest number of wins on the PGA Tour.
+Such was his pulling power that he was able to attract several of the best players in the world and many other big stars to the inaugural edition which was known as the Crosby Clambake and was won by Sam Snead, the man who still holds the record for the highest number of wins on the PGA Tour alongside Tiger Woods with 82.

 That first edition was held over just 18 holes thanks to heavy rain making the first day a washout.
 It was played over 36 holes for the next five editions until a short hiatus for the Second World War, coming back as a 54-hole event in 1947.
 The format has been tweaked a number of times over the years and was eventually extended to four rounds with a cut falling after three days, when each pairing has played a round on the three host courses.

 The legendary Snead dominated the early years of the event and would win the tournament three times before its suspension due to World War II before then adding a fourth crown in 1950.
 Snead’s tally of four wins is better than other multiple winners including Jack Nicklaus, Tom Watson and Dustin Johnson.
-However, it is Mark O’Meara and Phil Mickelson who have the best tournament record with five wins apiece ahead of the 2021 tournament.
-In the below table you can see all the great players with three or more wins.
+However, it is Mark O’Meara and Phil Mickelson who have the best tournament record with five wins apiece ahead of the 2025 tournament.
+In the chart below you can see all the great players with two or more wins.

 Comedian and White Christmas crooner Crosby loved hosting the tournament as much as the professionals loved playing it.
 Many big names from the worlds of sport, entertainment and business were also delighted to get the call to compete.
 Bill Murray, who played in 2020, is a regular, with both Eli and Peyton Manning also taking part that year.
 In the past NFL legends Tom Brady and Bill Belichick have teed it up for this one, as well as the likes of Kevin Costner and Justin Timberlake.